When I first moved to Mexico, I made my friends order for me at restaurants.

 When you can reduce your accent, it is easier to speak on the phone and it makes it easier for others to understand you.
 We’ve got four ways to improve a strong accent if you’re looking to make a difference.
 If you’re an HR professional or working with someone who is difficult to understand because of their foreign accent, here’s our guide to asking for accent training.

-This will lead to more business, better relationships, more clients, and a better work environment.
+Learning how to reduce your accent when speaking a foreign language can lead to more business, better relationships, more clients, and a better work environment.